NunoSempere/rosenrot-browser/README.md

 - Rose is a small browser based on webkit2gtk.
 Previously, it described itself as aiming to be a "basement for creating your own browser using [the] gtk and webkit libraries".
 It has since diverged into a more featureful small browser with lua bindings, and rebased its history.
 You can see the original, minimal version [here](https://github.com/NunoSempere/rosenrot-browser/blob/a45d1c70f58586fed97df70650e5d066b73d0a0d/rose.c).
 - Rosenrot is my (@NunoSempere's) fork from that earlier minimal rose, the GTK 3 version.
 It has accumulated quality of life features and, honestly, cruft, that I like, like a "readability" plugin that simplifies annoying websites like [Matt Levine's Money Stuff newsletter](https://www.bloomberg.com/opinion/articles/2022-10-18/matt-levine-s-money-stuff-credit-suisse-was-a-reverse-meme-stock).
 It also incorporates ad-blocking.
-- rose updated to allow compilation with an up-to-date version of both GTK3 and GTK4 earlier, though rosenrot now offers this as well.
+- rose updated to allow compilation with an up-to-date version of webkit on both GTK3 and GTK4 earlier, though rosenrot now offers this as well.
 - Rosenrot is also a song by the German hardcore rock band [Rammstein](https://www.youtube.com/watch?v=af59U2BRRAU).

 ### Comparison with [surf](https://git.suckless.org/surf/file/surf.c.html)